Your true essence is pure, luminous, potent, powerful, transcendent and eternal.

 Are you ready to begin?

-A 500-hour Experienced Registered Yoga Teacher, I remain a lifelong student.
-My teachers are Tracee Stanley, YogaRupa Rod Stryker, and Pandit Rajmani Tigunait, the spiritual head of the Himalayan Institute.
+A 500-hour Experienced Registered Yoga Teacher, a teacher of teachers, I remain a lifelong student.
+My teachers are Tracee Stanley, YogaRupa Rod Stryker, and Pandit Rajmani Tigunait.
 We are of the Himalayan Tradition, an unbroken lineage of practitioners who have preserved and passed on the wisdom of the Himalayan Masters for thousands of years.